 - First swim under a waterfall.

-Needless to say, the last of these firsts was the most significant, and thus it will leave an indelible mark on my memory.
+Needless to say, the first of these “firsts” was the most significant.
+Working with the lovely children will leave an indelible mark on my memory.

-The Kid Step preschool, where my daughter Kayla and I worked, was a lively, colorful, quaint little schoolhouse, with 50 students spread across three classrooms — the Tiny Tots, the Tweenies, and the Rising 5s.
+The Kid’s Step program, where my daughter Kayla and I worked, was a lively, colorful, quaint little schoolhouse, with 50 students spread across three classrooms — the Tiny Tots, the Tweenies, and the Rising 5s.